mathworks/matlab-proxy/README.md

 Once the `matlab-proxy` package is installed.

-* Open a Linux terminal and launch the application with
+* Open a terminal and start `matlab-proxy-app`.
+On Linux, the command would be
   ```bash
   env MWI_BASE_URL="/matlab" matlab-proxy-app
   ```